SalvationDevelopment/Salvation-Development-Charter/roadmap/Bardon.md

 * Experimenting with different site management tactics and software like Joomla and Wordpress.

-* Providing input, bug reports and suggestions for advancing the development of the client.
+* Keeping up to date with input, bug reports and suggestions for advancing the development of the client.

 * Doing backend planning and development for a conglomerated level of expansion in future.